kg-construct/rml-core/FNML/overview.md

 The `name`-value is not referenced directly, instead, its value is used as `grel:inputString`-parameter for the `grel:toUppercase`-function.
-The execution result triples of that function are then referred to have the object within the `<#NameMapping>`.
+The execution result triples of that function are then evaluated to generate the object within the `<#NameMapping>`.